mirague/budgetsync/README.md

 ## `budgetsync bank`

-import transactions from Nordigen to YNAB
+Import transactions from Nordigen to YNAB

 ```
 USAGE